dmyronuk/battleship/README.md

 - play in browser at [localhost](http://127.0.0.1:8080)

 ## Bugs
 - Validation of ship placement is currently broken.
 Currently allows users to place ships outside board coordinates.
+Also some strange behavior with ship rotation.

 ## Roadmap
 - Bugfixes & refactoring